Electroblob77/Wizardry-Wiki/Spell-Types.md

 All [[spells]] have a spell type, which describes the general usage category of the spell.
 There are currently four spell types: attack, defence, utility and minion.

-> In future, more spell types will be added to categorise spells more precisely, and a spell's type will affect how it is used by wizards and other non-player spell casters.
+> This page includes content which is planned for future versions of wizardry.
+Spell types are currently purely informational, but in future, a spell's type will affect how it is used by wizards and other non-player spell casters.

 ### Attack
-This spell type is for spells that deal damage directly to targets or inflict some sort of negative effect upon them.
-They may be projectile spells, ray-type spells, or perhaps the summoning of inanimate entities such as lightning.
+This spell type is for spells that deal damage directly to targets.
+They may be ray-type spells, continuous stream spells, or perhaps the summoning of inanimate entities such as lightning.

 ### Defence
 This spell type is for spells that block damage or heal their caster.